 5. It’s not a deal if you don’t need it –

 Don’t take away money from one thing that you need to pay for something that you could do without.
 In other words, prioritize your spending.
 If you cannot afford the sale, it isn’t all that great to begin with.
 Develop a budget and disregard the stores that are advertising the sale of the year.
 This may be a great way for the store to make money, but it could become something that leads you into debt.

 It can become very tempting to buy new clothes or big tickets items like televisions when you see other people enjoying these things.
 It can be tempting, but you should also think of the ultimate cost in the long run.
 Will buying clothes that will be out of style next year really be worth that debt that you are getting into?
 Will the new car be as much fun to drive if you are barely affording to buy gas for the vehicle?
 The obvious answer is no so consumers should consider this before they go down the road that leads to this type of debt.
 If you don’t make enough to handle the monthly expense, you should consider cutting some of those frivolous expenses.

-A budget can be your financial map –
+7. A budget can be a financial map –

 It can be very beneficial to sit down and make a budget.
 Write down your paycheck amount and make a list of all your bills.
 You will also want to make budgets for things such as groceries, gasoline, and other added expenses that occur.
 Make sure you account for all of your monthly costs.
 This will also be a great way to show you where you may be overspending.
 It can be costly if you choose to purchase a coffee every morning or buy lunch every day.
 You can learn ways to still have fun while keeping faithful to your budget.
 This will help you learn how to use your paycheck more effectively and stay out of debt.